 She was targeted at an up market and moneyed clientele for her day trips from London to the coast.
-It would have cost you 11/- (about £40 in today's money) to travel on her from London to Ramsgate and back on a Sunday where you could have had a return trip from London to Margate and back on the cheap and cheerful Golden Eagle on a Monday, Tuesday, Wednesday or Thursday for just 4/- (£14 in today's money).
+It would have cost you 11/- to travel on her from London to Ramsgate and back on a Sunday where you could have had a return trip from London to Margate and back on the cheap and cheerful Golden Eagle on a Monday, Tuesday, Wednesday or Thursday for just 4/-.
 The two ships were offering different things to different market segments with differing sized wallets.

 Royal Eagle had plenty of bars to add to the passengers’ general sense of merriment.

 She even had private dining saloons which could accommodate between 14 and 32 persons for private parties which could be booked by small groups for use all day if required.

 She had extensive galley facilities with the galley range fired by oil which was unusual at that time and obviated the need for transporting dirty coal through the ship for the galley range.